pgorman/dangerjaunt/dangerjaunt.md

 #### 4. Raise Dead\* ####

-Provided it has not lain dead too long, _Raise Dead_ allows the cleric to breath life back into a corpse.
+Provided it has not lain dead too long, _Raise Dead_ allows the cleric to breathe life back into a corpse.
 The base time limit is four days, but for every caster level higher than 8$^{th}$, the time limit extends another four days.
 Characters of frail constitution might not survive the ordeal;
 even the robust require two weeks of recuperation before they fully shrug off the chill of the grave.